 - Once all the details have been filled in, go over them once to ensure that there are no mistakes in them.
 Once you are assured that there are none, you can attest the KYC form at the bottom.

-- Once the form is submitted, the agency officials will sign the acknowledgement at the bottom of the form and detach it from the rest of the form for you to keep.
+- Once the form is submitted, the agency officials will sign the acknowledgment at the bottom of the form and detach it from the rest of the form for you to keep.

-The two most important documents that will be required to support KYC forms will be a proof of identity and a proof of address.
+Original documents are expected to be produced for the purpose of verification of Proof of Address (POA) and Proof of Identity (POI).
 You can even submit a ration card if you have one, but it is not mandatory.
 The documents that can be used to serve these purposes are:

 - House registration document